FR

 Easy-to-use ergonomic syringe plunger and flange extender

-WOMAC pain score percent reduction from baseline with Monovisc® or saline in the ITT population6
+Percent reduction of WOMAC pain score in the knee from baseline with Cingal®, Monovisc®, or saline in the ITT population**,††,‡‡,6,7

 Safety measures